piclas-framework/piclas/docs/documentation/userguide/features-and-models/SpeciesDatabase.md

 | Titan_14Spec_24Reac_Gokcen2007             | 2.2.0 (Nov 2021) | 14 | 24 | 1.10.5 |
 | Titan_18Spec_30Reac_Gokcen2007             | 2.3.0 (Nov 2021) | 18 | 30 | 1.12.1 |

 The database contains data for the TCE and QK model.
-Reactions to be included in the simualtion are specified by their name:
+Reactions to be included in the simulation are specified by their reaction equation or their chemical model:

     !
 Reaction1: CH4 + M -> CH3 + H + M
+    DSMC-Reaction1-Reactants = (/1,0,0/)
+    DSMC-Reaction1-Products = (/2,0,3,0/)
-    DSMC-Reaction1-ReactionName = DISS_CH4_TO_CH3
+    DSMC-Reaction1-ReactionName = CH4+M_CH3_M+H

-To ensure consistency and findability, a naming convention is used in the database.
-The available flags for the reaction are `DISS` (dissociation), `EXC` (exchange) and `RECOMB` (recombination or addition).
-The main reactants and products are specified as well.
-To further state atomic, electronic or molecular collision parameters, as well as ionization processes, the flags `_AT`, `_MOL`, `_EL` and `_ION` are used respectively.
-The name of reactants, products and non-reactive collision parameters are deposited in the database as well, but they are not read out to avoid restrictions in the simulation setup.
-These values are given manually in the `parameter.ini`, as described in Section {ref} `sec:DSMC-chemistry`.
+The reaction name is generated automatically and follows a set convention, that is enforced inside the database.
+To ensure a correct read-in, all species in the chosen reactions must have a defined species name in the parameter.ini Reactants are ordered according to a predefined list, with nonreacting partners listed always at the end.
+The same general order is used for the products, however the nonreacting partners are given always at the second position.
+If one reaction appears in multiple models or with multiple parameter sets in the database an additional enumerator in the form of f.e. '#5' is given at the end of the reaction name.
+In these cases, the correct number needs to be supplied in the parameter.ini as well.

+If a chemistry model is defined, all reactions with this model are read-in from te database and no additional reaction names need to be supplied.
+The use of a set of reaction equations from the database can be initialized with the following command:

+    !
+Reaction set 1
+    DSMC-ChemistryModel = Titan_14Spec_24Reac_Gokcen2007

+It is possible as well to supply a chemical model and additional reactions for the consideration.
+TODO

-If the reaction parameters should be given manually, the following command can be set:
+If the reaction parameters should be given manually, the following command can be set: TODO

     DSMC-OverwriteReacDatabase = true